 It’s easy to get swept up in work or household chores, but no activity is more important than “just being” with your baby.
 If you’re finding it hard to squeeze in bonding time, consider scheduling it into your day.
 You can use this time to rock your baby, give them a bath, sing songs, or take a walk outside.
 Make sure you’re both able to make eye contact and touch and put away all electronics and distractions.

-What if I don’t feel connected to my baby?
+What if I don’t feel like I am bonding with my infant?